ba-st/Willow/docs/tutorial/Components.md

 (`self componentSupplier dateFieldApplying: []`), which supports the messages `changeDateTo: aData` and `date` to set and retrieve the contained date respectively.

-Also there is protocol for numeric fields:
+Also, there is protocol for numeric fields:

 - `decimalNumberFieldApplying:` accepting decimal numbers
 - `naturalNumberFieldApplying:` accepting natural numbers